blueberryhub92/Alexa-Practical-Project-Komedia-Uni-Due-WS19-20/README.md

 		switch(questions){
 		case 1000: try {
 			logger.info("Try-Block");
-			String sql = "SELECT * FROM Vokabelliste WHERE Thema LIKE 'insert a theme' ORDER BY RANDOM() LIMIT 1";
+			String sql = "SELECT * FROM Vokabelliste WHERE Thema LIKE 'insert a theme from the database' ORDER BY RANDOM() LIMIT 1";
 			ps = con.prepareStatement(sql);
 			rs = ps.executeQuery();